All Episodes

 So I want to thank you because I started voting after I started listening to you.

-And if I have questions about politics, I come to your and and watch you on Fox News and I pay attention and then I start doing my own research.
+And if I have questions about politics, I come to your and watch you on Fox News and I pay attention and then I start doing my own research.

-But you're the reason why I started voting, and I will say this with all the corruption and stuff that I have learned from watching you and Fox News and other stations, I never voted for whether it was a Democrat or a Republican because I was not one of them.
+And I will say this: with all the corruption and stuff that I have learned from watching you and Fox News and other stations, I never voted for whether it was a Democrat or a Republican because I was not one of them.

 I voted for who I thought was best for overall, not just for me, but for the overall nation.